 You want to make sure you are getting the biggest bang out of each volume break.
 What follows is a simple and fun handbook for all of our parcel sizes.

-Here are parcel sizes that have no limitations in terms of dimensions or volume.
-You can ship anything, big or small, as long as it falls under the weight break of 500g or 2L.
+You can ship anything, big or small, as long as it falls within the weight breaks and total dimension limits.
 Just make sure that they’re packaged well!

 We can’t transport shipments which are only packaged in the following:

 Our new 250g Sendle pouch that’s tracked and perfect for sending small stuff (or big stuff that’s light).
 It’s brand new to Australia and there’s nothing else quite like it, available to Pro plan customers.

 You may like to pack your 250g items in a Sendle compostable satchel cut in half, a box, repurposed cardboard, or a tube.

 This one is enough for your small stuff.
 The size of an A4 sheet, you can fill it with up to 500 grams of fun (or boring) stuff.